dotenv-org/dotenv-org.github.io/index.md

 ### Multiple Environments

 After you've pushed your .env file, you can manage your secrets across multiple environments.
 Open an environment to view and edit its environment variables.
+[Learn more &rarr;](/docs/tutorials/environments)

 ```
 $ npx dotenv-vault open production